 Motor vehicle parking lots, pedestrian walkways and building exteriors are well lighted.
-Members of the campus are encouraged to report any exterior lighting outages to the Director of the Physical Plant at (870) 733-6776 or to the Dr. Barbara C. Baxter Learning Success Center (870) 733-6766.
+Members of the campus are encouraged to report any exterior lighting outages to Maintenance at 870-733-6881 or to Security at 870-733-6875.

 Annually, the college sponsors workshops to provide students with information about personal safety topics including sexual misconduct in compliance with Title IX regulations, substance abuse, and blood-borne pathogens.
 Safety literature is also distributed.